openlibhums/memory-alpha/content/support/guides/workflow-editor-review.md

 ## Setting up a review

-The first step to starting peer review is to select the file(s) to review by clicking on *Add files*.
+If this is the first round of peer review, the first step to starting peer review is to select the file(s) to review by clicking on **Add files**.
 You will be able to either select a file or upload a new file.
 If you are using anonymous peer review, you may need to check the uploaded manuscript for identifying information and reupload a new file.
 All reviewers for a given review round can access the files selected.

+If this is not the first round of review, you will need to open a new review round by clicking on **⊕ New review round**

 After the appropriate files have been selected, you can add the reviewers.
 You can either select a reviewer from the list presented to you, select an existing user who does not yet have the reviewer role (**Enrol existing user**) or invite a new reviewer who does not yet have an account (**Add new reviewer**).

 ![]()

 When assigning the reviewer, you can also select the review form, review type (open, single or double anonymous) and set the due date.
-You can set default settings for these in review settings <! --missing hyperlink --> to [limit needing to customise every time].
+You can set default settings for these in review settings <! --missing hyperlink --> to minimise the customisation needed here.
 Once you have selected a reviewer and are happy with the review settings, click **Add reviewer** to confirm.
 You will then be shown the outgoing email on the next page, where you can edit the outgoing email to the reviewer or select the option to skip sending this email.

 Once the reviewer has been assigned, they can access the system to accept or decline the review, and (if accepted) do the review.